wfatherley/exceptlib/docs/source/index.rst

 ``exceptlib`` - exception handling mechanisms
 =============================================

 Exceptions occur in Python when something goes wrong.
 For example, ``"abcd"[63]`` raises ``IndexError``.
 What to do with an exception is context dependent-- in any langauge, context informs a spectrum of handling mechanisms.
 At one end, certain exceptions will or must be fatal, while at the other end a given exception acts as control of flow and is suppressed.
-A process to arrive somewhere on this spectrum is summarized by `Joe Armstrong's *let it crash* principal <https://softwareengineering.stackexchange.com/a/421837>`_, which is also covered in Python's `exception documentation <https://docs.python.org/3/tutorial/errors.html#handling-exceptions>`_:
+A process to arrive somewhere on this spectrum is summarized by `Joe Armstrong's "let it crash" principal <https://softwareengineering.stackexchange.com/a/421837>`_, which is also covered in Python's `exception documentation <https://docs.python.org/3/tutorial/errors.html#handling-exceptions>`_:

-   [...] it is good practice to be as specific as possible with the types of exceptions that we intend to handle, and to allow any unexpected exceptions to propagate on.
+   *[...] it is good practice to be as specific as possible with the types of exceptions that we intend to handle, and to allow any unexpected exceptions to propagate on.*

 This experimental library extends Python's exception handling mechanism with two available functionalities as its API: